My name is Sue, and I am a bodyworker who is fascinated by sexuality, gender, consent, and relationships.

 A healthy, nourishing life is possible despite trauma, stigma, oppression, conflict, and pain.

-I know this because I have been there.
+I know this because I am here now.

 What I learnt